Hanson19/RNAseq-Aging/README.md

 Data and Code for multi-timepoint RNAseq analysis.

+The R and shell scripts used for the multi-timepoint RNAseq, enrichment, and young vs old analyses are provided in the scripts directory.
+All R scripts (exception Tximeta transcript quantification import.R) can be run with the provided data in data_frames directory.
-All scripts begin with an introduction that includes a brief description of the scripts function.
-Scripts are divided into sections which begin with what packages are required and the expected directory structure/files.
+These scripts begin with an introduction that includes a brief description of the scripts function and are divided into sections which begin with what packages are required and the expected directory structure/files.

 Required data frames to run these scripts are available in data_frames directory, and are separated into different directories.
 These directories have the same name as those expected in the directory structure.

-Below have listed and described the available scripts and data_frame directories.
+Below are listed and described the available scripts and data_frame directories.

 #### Scripts Available: